Surbhi-Kohli/JSModulesAndWebpack/Webpack/1WhatIsWebpack.md

-      ii Dead code :Concat doesn't help tie usages across files,ie if u're just concatenating files together, how do u remove code that u're actually not using or how do u even know that there is some unused code. iii Lots of IIFES are slow . iv No dynamic loaing.
+      ii Dead code :Concat doesn't help tie usages across files,ie if u're just concatenating files together, how do u remove code that u're actually not using or how do u even know that there is some unused code. iii Lots of IIFES are slow .-->Forces JS engine to eager parse the code,leads to slower running apps iv No dynamic loaing.
-      And so JS modules came into picture
+      And so JS modules came into picture to solve these issues.

   ## How to configure webpack?